jonathanulco/laurakalbag-dot-com/content/posts/live-designing-wordpress-admin-icons/index.md

 I know I rave about the wonderful Mac app [Sketch](http://www.bohemiancoding.com/sketch/) non-stop on Twitter, but this was a chance for me to show people how easy Sketch is to use on a particular project.
 In the screenshot below you can see how I made use of their multiple artboards (canvases) among other features.
 As explained in the talk, I design my icons side-by-side with the existing icons to achieve a consistent feel.

 {{< figure caption="Using multiple artboards for WordPress admin icons in Sketch" >}}
-  {{< imgsrcset alt="screenshot of the Sketch app showing WordPress admin icons on different artboards for different sizes" src="icons-in-sketch.png" >}}
+  {{< img alt="screenshot of the Sketch app showing WordPress admin icons on different artboards for different sizes" src="icons-in-sketch.png" >}}
 {{< /figure >}}

 If you’re already a lucky owner of Sketch, and want to have a closer look at how the icons were made, you can [download the .sketch file](http://an.lklink.at/MauH) (it’s about 670kb.)